 What do I do if my output is damaged/unusable?

-The public printers on campus are checked multiple times a day to insure proper functioning.
+The public printers on campus are checked multiple times a day to ensure they are functioning properly.
 However, misprints are possible.
-Should you receive a printout that is unusable or unacceptable, please contact the ITS Service Desk at 216.397.3005 or go to the Service Desk at 37 St. Ignatius Hall (formerly the Administration building).
+Should you receive a printout that is unusable or unacceptable, please contact the ITS Service Desk at 216.397.3005 or go to the Service Desk at 37 St. Ignatius Hall.

 Am I charged for two pages if I print on the front and back of a sheet?
 (Duplex printing)